Advantages and Disadvantages Nuclear Power:

 #5.
 It Is Non-Renewable

 Renewable energy resources are defined as sources of energy that do not expire when used or which can be replenished within human lifetimes.
-Solar power is an example of renewable resources because as soon as we convert solar energy into usable electricity, we do not reduce the power of the sun.
+Solar power is an example of a renewable resource because as soon as we convert solar energy into usable electricity, we do not reduce the power of the sun.
 On the other hand, nuclear powers are a non-renewable energy source.

-These are because the fuels used in nuclear reactors, uranium, are a limited resource.
+This is because the fuels used in nuclear reactors, uranium, are a limited resource.
 As we mine uranium, we deplete the amount available, and no more will be produced in a human lifetime.

 Right now, experts believe there are about 200 years of uranium available, assuming we remain at the same rate of nuclear production.
 But, if we become more dependent on nuclear power in the future, the supply of uranium will run out rapidly, which could cause problems in the coming years.